Team, Place & City Details

 Leek, Staffordshire

-Leek is a market town and civil parish in the county of Staffordshire, England, on the River Churnet.
-It is situated about 10 miles north east of Stoke-on-Trent.
+Leek is a market town and civil parish in Staffordshire, England, on the River Churnet 10 miles north east of Stoke-on-Trent.
+It is an ancient borough and was granted its royal charter in 1214.

 Leek and Manifold Valley Light Railway